-Plastic electronics encompasses a number of technologies and terms, some of which can be confusing.
+Plastic electronics technology encompasses a number terms, some of which can be confusing.
 However, when you know what individual terms mean, the entire market starts to make more sense.

 AMOLED - stands for Active Matrix Organic Light Emitting Diode, and is a form of display on televisions, smartphones and tablets.
 A number of companies have launched products using AMOLED screens over the course of the last 12 months.

 Backplane - the portion of a display that controls the pixels located in the frontplane.

 Barrier film - a flexible transparent film to cover materials involved in organic electronics, protecting them from exposure to oxygen and water vapour, allowing them to remain non-rigid and extending their life span considerably.
 Developments in barrier film technologyare making it more instrumental for plastic electronics products